 If the resident Purple Martin expert is available, your group can learn more about this fascinating bird that returns each year from wintering in South America.
 Marsh Haven has a well-established Purple Martin colony with close to 150 young Martins raised each year.
 Get a close-up view of the four unique “apartment buildings” located west of the main building.

 Spend time in the Nature Nook

-Your group can explore the area on the east end of the gift shop.
+Your group can explore the Nature Nook area inside the Vine/Griffith Education Center.
 There is a touch table, books to look through, puzzles and other kid-friendly items to browse through.
-Visit with our retired magic doves.
+Visit with our retired magic doves and other animal ambassadors.

 Have a snack/lunch